I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 Posting recaps |

-2. Designing Tasks Through Dialogue with Claude
+2. Designing the Task through Dialogue with Claude

 First, I communicated what I wanted to do:

-- Execution time: 9am weekdays (JST)
+- Execution time: Weekdays at 9 AM (JST)

 - Posting destination: Same channel as the summary source